Codecademy/docs/content/cybersecurity/concepts/multi-factor-authentication/multi-factor-authentication.md

 - a USB key
 - a security token
 - a bank card
-- a lock key
+- a physical key

 The physical objects used for verification are signed in such a way as to certify their belonging to the individual whose identity is being verified (e.g., a model number on a lock key, a PIN being sent to the user's phone, etc.)

 ### Something the User Is

-Something the user is can refer to the user's biology in the form of biometric markers.
+Something the user is typically refers to the user's biology in the form of biometric markers.
 This factor can also refer to the user's behavioral tendencies.
 Examples include the user's:

-- fingerprint
+- fingerprint(s)
 - face
 - voice
-- iris
+- iris(es)
 - keystroke typing dynamics

 ### Somewhere the User Is